-For more than thirty-five years, we at Valley Forge Trout Unlimited have pursued better water and better environments for the cold water streams of northern Chester County.
+For more than forty years, we at Valley Forge Trout Unlimited have pursued better water and better environments for the cold water streams of northern Chester County.

 The original Valley Forge Trout Unlimited (VFTU) stream restoration project in 1979 was on two stretches of West Valley Creek.
 Stream straightening had left the stream channel with very poor habitat.
 Meanders were put back into the stream bed, various boulders and other devices were placed in the stream channel to provide cover.
 The stream now supports many more trout than previously.
 The project was included in “Better Trout Habitat” by Chris Hunter, wherein he surveyed stream restoration projects nationwide.
 The project earned a Fish Commission award in 1988 for stream restoration and improvement.

 Valley Creek, which flows through Valley Forge National Historical Park, has an outstanding wild trout population, over three times that needed to make Class A designation, the state’s highest.
 However, poor stormwater management programs have caused some severe erosion points along the stream.
 Adopt a Stream projects to minimize erosion and featuring restoration and bank stabilization have been implemented.
 Valley Forge Trout Unlimited received PA Department of Environmental Resources grant funds in the amount of $5,000.00 to do stream improvement work on Valley Creek under five permits in 1995.
 All the permits were completed with expenditures for only materials and rental equipment.
 All labor to accomplish the bank stabilizations, deflectors and in stream structures was donated.
 Excess costs above the amount of the grant were borne by VFTU.
 These projects are still functioning well today.